YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 -RENEGotiate_interval=<minutes>
 *********************************

-Specifies the time in minutes to wait before attempting to perform a TLS renegotiation.
-The default -RENEGOTIATE_INTERVAL is a little over 120 minutes.
+Specifies the approximate time in minutes to wait before attempting to perform a TLS renegotiation.
+The default RENEGOTIATE_INTERVAL is a little over 120 minutes.
 A value of zero causes YottaDB to never attempt a renegotiation.
-The MUPIP REPLIC -SOURCE -JNLPOOL -SHOW [-DETAIL] command shows the time at which the next TLS renegotiation is scheduled, and how many such renegotiations have occurred thus far for a given secondary instance connection.
+The MUPIP REPLIC SOURCE JNLPOOL SHOW DETAIL command shows the time at which the next TLS renegotiation is scheduled, and how many such renegotiations have occurred thus far for a given secondary instance connection.
 As renegotiation requires the replication pipeline to be temporarily flushed, followed by the actual renegotiation, TLS renegotiation can cause momentary spikes in the replication backlog.

 ++++++++++++++++++++++++++++++++++++++++++++++
 Shutting Down the Source Server